-Impact valuation using marginal social costs measures the change in social costs due to the actor.
-For a sustainable product or practice the impact valuation uses the abatement (footprint reduction) from substitution of a baseline.
-This would be the abatement value of the product or practice.
-If society had a target for reducing social costs from the food system (what we call an impact target), then the abatement value represents the contribution of the sustainable product or practice to that target.
-The incentive for sustainable products or practices in this view depends on how much the abatement value is internalised into the value chain of those products and practices - either subsidies are received directly, or demand is increased, or costs lessened (discussed further on p.
-155).
+sustainable products or practices in this view depends on how much the abatement value is internalised into the value chain of those products and practices - either subsidies are received directly, or demand is increased, or costs lessened (discussed further on p.
+151).

-For a sustainable product or practice, impact valuation using marginal abatement costs indicates the money saved from paying abatement costs to achieve a footprint reduction target.
+For a sustainable product or practice, impact valuation using marginal abatement costs and abatement as footprint calculates the money saved by that product or practice in abatement costs to achieve a footprint reduction target.
 This amount will be less than the abatement value of the product or practice (only at the optimal footprint reduction are marginal social costs and marginal abatement costs equal - Figure 16).
 If the impact valuation using marginal abatement costs is higher than the abatement costs of the product or practice, this indicates that sustainable product or practice should be part of an abatement portfolio to achieve the footprint reduction target.
 The incentive for sustainable products or practices in this view depends on how much achieving the footprint reduction target is incentivised through internalisation.